cksystemsteaching/selfie/README.md

 The finite state machine for recognizing identifiers and the implementation of the FSM in selfie is shown in the above figure.
 The code is part of the procedure `get_symbol` which we have seen before.
 As example, we use the sequence of characters `actual_id42` which is obviously a syntactically valid identifier.
 Similar to integer and string literals, there is a limitation in the length of identifiers given by the global variable `MAX_IDENTIFIER_LENGTH` which is set to 64 in selfie.
 That is plenty given that identifiers are names of variables in C\*.
 The same applies to procedure names which are the only other use of identifiers in C\*.
 Have a quick look at the C\* grammar to confirm that.
 Handling the syntax of identifiers is straightforward after seeing how the syntax of literals is handled.

 There is one problem with identifiers, however.
-C\* features the following six *keywords*:
+C\* features the following seven *keywords*:

-`uint64_t`, `void`, `if`, `else`, `while`, and `return`
+`uint64_t`, `void`, `sizeof`, `if`, `else`, `while`, and `return`

 These keywords are syntactically identifiers but obviously serve a very different purpose.
 Therefore, the scanner needs to distinguish identifiers from keywords.
-Instead of modeling that in a finite state machine, we just implemented a procedure `identifier_or_keyword` that compares a potential identifier with the strings for all six keywords.
+Instead of modeling that in a finite state machine, we just implemented a procedure `identifier_or_keyword` that compares a potential identifier with the strings for all seven keywords.
 If it finds a match, the potential identifier is actually a keyword and returned as such, see the code of `identifier_or_keyword` for the details.

 > Declaration, definition, use